 Spring is here, they said.
 The weather will be warm, they said.
 The sun will shine and flowers will bloom, they said.
 Clearly “they” have never lived in New England!
 So far it has been wet and chilly and nothing like a normal spring.
 In fact, “chilly” might be an understatement for the past couple of weeks, as I again started wearing my winter boots and at least 3 layers on top.
 I dream about hot summer days when I’ll be able to put on my shorts, t-shirt and flip-flops and relax under the sun with a glass of homemade lemonade.
 That is my paradise.
 Meanwhile, Greg will be entirely out of his comfort zone, sweating like a fountain, cursing the heat and wishing there would be only two seasons: spring and fall.
 LOL.
-To make my summer dream even better, I decided to bring a little hint of summer in our home by making a Summer Lemon Wreath!
+To make my summer dream even better, I decided to bring a little hint of summer in our home by making a summer wreath with faux lemons and some lemon essential oil!

 Here is a little hint for you: Dollar Store also sell lemons, but the bags I got from Michaels were only $4 each, as they were on sale and had 12 lemons in a pack.
 So if you want to DiY a lemon wreath, you might want to check your local crafts store before buying them from Dollar Store.
 Also please note the ones I bought were hard plastic lemons, not the Sytrofoam type.